MicrosoftDocs/well-architected/well-architected/sap/security.md

 - [Sign in to a Linux virtual machine in Azure by using Azure AD and OpenSSH]( /azure/active-directory/devices/howto-vm-sign-in-azure-ad-linux)
 - [Sign in to a Windows virtual machine in Azure by using Azure AD]( /azure/active-directory/devices/howto-vm-sign-in-azure-ad-windows)

 **(2) SAP application** – You can access the SAP application with the SAP frontend software (SAP GUI) or a browser with HTTP/S. We recommend configuring single sign-on (SSO) using Azure Active Directory or Active Directory Federation Services (AD FS).
 SSO allows end users to connect to SAP applications via browser where possible.
-The table below provides the recommended SSO method for the given SAP solution.

 For more information, see:

 - [SAP HANA SSO](/azure/active-directory/saas-apps/saphana-tutorial)
 - [SAP NetWeaver SSO](/azure/active-directory/saas-apps/sap-netweaver-tutorial)